Who is NIAC?

 Founding Fathers were not hypocrites, were they?
 I’m not sure what to call it but owning slaves while trying to free them seems a lot like hypocrisy to me.

-Did Founding Fathers approve of hypocrisy?
+Did Founding Fathers approve hypocrisy?
 Should we be hypocrites and justify it using the Founding Fathers argument?
 How is a moral practice justified because someone in 1801 was doing it?

 James Polk became the Democratic nominee for president in 1844 partially because of his tolerance of slavery, in contrast to Van Buren.
 As president, he generally supported the rights of slave owners.
 His will provided for the freeing of his slaves after the death of his wife, though the Emancipation Proclamation and the Thirteenth Amendment to the United States Constitution ended up freeing them long before her death in 1891.